Buying a property in South Africa? Here are few tips to help you locate the right estate agents in South Africa.

 3. Do some research on the Internet

 Many of the companies where these estate agents work have websites.
-Go through these websites and check out if their specializations suit your needs.
+Go through these websites and check out if their specialisations suit your needs.
 Find out if your estate agent is registered with the Estate Agency Affairs Board.

 4. Don’t listen to the agent blindly